ispeters/async_scope/asyncscope.md

 An _`operation-state`_ with its own association invokes `token.dissociate()` in its destructor.

+Note: the timing of when an associated _`operation-state`_ ends its association with the scope is chosen to avoid exposing user code to dangling references.
+Scopes are expected to serve as mechanisms for signaling when it is safe to destroy shared resources being protected by the scope.
+Ending any given association with a scope may lead to that scope signaling that the protected resources can be destroyed so a _`nest-sender`_'s _`operation-state`_ must not permit that signal to be sent until the _`operation-state`_ is definitely finished accessing the shared resources, which is at the end of the _`operation-state`_'s destructor.

 A call to `nest()` does not start the given sender and is not expected to incur allocations.

 Regardless of whether the returned sender is associated or unassociated, it is multi-shot if the input sender is